Angel0ffDeath/noip-renew/README.md

 4. Debug mode - run python3 /inst_dir/noip-renew.py -d or --debug - this will dump 2 factor html page and dns records html page

 ## Known issues
-If you have more than one host to confirm and all host expire on the same day - script will work.
-If hosts expire on different days - sheduling logic should be improved.
+If you have more than one host to confirm nevertheless they expire on the same day or different dates, schedule logic should work, but not tested.

 I have only 1 host and no way to test it.